KeshavSanthanam/keshavsanthanam.github.io/_posts/2025-12-08-management-transition-planning.md

 - Where are the passwords, literally?

 **Relationship Building**
-- Shadow seller in customer meetings (if possible pre-close)
+- Shadow seller in customer meetings (if possible, pre-close)
 - Meet key employees informally (coffee, lunch)
 - Understand company culture and unwritten rules
 - Identify who the real influencers are (not just titles)